tenyega/catering/README.txt

 CREATED navbar and footer twigs as a components and added different routes for starter, main course, dessert, snacks  and its corresponding templates

+ADDED THE BUNDLE
+	composer require symfony/security-core
+	 to be able to use it in the cart service might need another table cart to be able to store the temperory cart details

+ADDED CARTCONTROLLER
+	symfony console make:controller Cart
 	/////////////////////////////// THIS TABLE IS NOT ADDED YET /////////////////////////////////////////////////////////////////::
 	symfony console make:entity Report
 Report